siemens/libsecutils/README.md

 export OPENSSL_LIB=/lib/aarch64-linux-gnu
 ```
 Otherwise some heuristics will try to detect the location.

+For all environment variables specifying a directory, relative paths such as `.`
+are interpreted relative to the libSecUtils source directory.

 Use of the UTA library can be enabled
 by setting the environment variable `SECUTILS_USE_UTA`.